eaorak/blog.koders.co/_posts/my-chrome-extensions-as-a-web-developer-41.md

 ---
-title: "My Chrome Extensions as a Web Developer"
+title: 'My Chrome Extensions as a Web Developer'
-excerpt: "Chrome Extensions.
+excerpt: 'Chrome Extensions.
 Super helpful and makes you much more productive, all in your favourite browser.
-C..."
+C...'
-date: "2020-08-13"
+date: '2020-11-08'
-coverImage: ""
+coverImage: ''
 author:
   name: Koders
   picture: "assets/blog/authors/koders.png"
 ogImage:
-  url: ""
+  url: ''
 ---

 Chrome Extensions.
 Super helpful and makes you much more productive, all in your favourite browser.
 C...